joernio/joern/joern-cli/frontends/jssrc2cpg/README.md

 ## Runtime Dependencies

 jssrc2cpg uses _astgen_ to generate the Babel AST from your JS/TS code.
 Make sure you have it installed.
-See: https://github.com/joernio/astgen
+See: https://github.com/joernio/astgen.
+This requires Node 12+.

 ## Warning